 Therefore, these measures are important for a long-term development of assistance, which should come from within and not from abroad.
 Often it is people from the population who identify and report threatened children.
 They and the Child Protection Officers should be supported so that they can one day fulfill their responsibilities independently.

-Under the menu item projects you will find further information.
+Under the menu item projects you’ll find further information.